Chapter 3 : A Sirius Situation.

 “Lost for words mate?”
 James asked.

 Remus turned red.
 He was lost for words because he still lived in fear that he was going to be shunned by his friends for being a werewolf, even though they have known for a long time.
-He had always been insecure about it.
-Sensing his friends’ insecurity James changed the subject to what had happened yesterday when they were at Diagon Alley.
+He had always been insecure about it and being insecure himself was something that he had long come to be able to see in others.
+He could sense that there was something more to the nonchalant way that Sirius simply stated what occurred at home.
+His mannerisms seemed off to Remus.
+Before he could ponder his curiosity further, James changed the subject to what had happened yesterday when they were at Diagon Alley.

 After telling them everything and about Dumbledore wanting to talk to them the speculation grew about what he would want to talk to the four of them about.
 Sirius remained guarded on this subject and only responded with nodding when occasion called for it.
 In reality he was internally struggling with what he felt and the haunting feeling he had from his dreams and yesterday.